lhamon23/GIS-Portfolio/README.md

 ## Closing Remarks

-This course provided me with
+This course provided me with new elements to keep exploring ArcGIS capabilities.
+At this point I have learnt the extent of the statistical analysis that can be performed directly in the platform and even exploring innovative features that the program offers.
+I'm looking forward to keep on exploring ESRI's toosl for data analysis.